JULY 11, 1798

 MAY 17, 1922

-Music of "The President’s Own" reached homes across the nation when the first Marine Band radio program was broadcast.
-Other broadcasts continued, including "The Dream Hour," which began in 1931, running for 24 years, ending in 1954.
-At that time it was the longest running program on radio.
+Music of “The President’s Own” reached homes across the nation when the first Marine Band radio program was broadcast.
+Other broadcasts continued, including “The Dream Hour,” which became the longest sustaining program on network radio.

 MAY 20, 1943

-The band performed a special wartime concert on the White House South Lawn for President Franklin D. Roosevelt and British Prime Minister Winston Churchill.
-Despite a steady rain, Roosevelt and Churchill stayed throughout and sang "The Battle Hymn of the Republic" with the band at the conclusion.
+The band performed a special wartime concert on the White House South Lawn for President Roosevelt and Winston Churchill.
+Despite a steady rain, Roosevelt and Churchill stayed throughout and sang “The Battle Hymn of the Republic” with the band at the conclusion.

 NOVEMBER 25, 1963